EidanGar/debugonauts/README.md

 ## Tech Stack

 - Next.js and TypeScript: Main framework for building the application.
-- Prisma and MongoDB: Database management.
+- Prisma and PostgreSQL: Database management.
 - TailwindCSS: For styling the frontend.
 - NextAuth: For user authentication.
 - Zod: For input validation.